abesford/seizzmic-site-0c00b/src/pages/sectors/business.md

 We help businesses with turnover of around £25m-£500m per year, or around 250 employees, set out a more digital vision appropriate to their size and ambitions, and put actions in place to support their long-term success.

-Things we typically help enterprises with.
+Things we typically help mid-sized businesses with.

 ### Lorem ipsum